 If you travel light and want to simplify your travel, carry-on sized backpacks are a terrific choice.
-For many airlines, these bags must be less than 22" x 14" x 9" or less than 45 cumulative inches.
+For many airlines, these bags must be less than 22" x 14" x 9" or less than 45 cumulative inches (that means add all three measurements together).
 Typically these bags will be less than 45 liters in size.
 If you can pack light, you can easily travel for weeks in a bag this small.
-If love bringing bulky items like hair dryers or 4 pairs of shoes, you may need to supplement a carry-on sized bag with something bigger.
-The Eagle Creek Deviate 60 fits in this category when the brain and daypack are removed.
-Our lead tester for this review spent two weeks traveling in Peru with a sub-40 liter pack and a small personal item pack.
-He felt this was the perfect amount of space for lightweight adventure backpacking.
+If you're packing a couple hair dryers or 4 pairs of shoes, you may need to supplement a carry-on sized bag with something bigger.

 The Checked Bag